dflib/dflib/README.md

 manipulation tools you may be used to in SQL (such as queries and joins), only you can use them in-memory and over dynamically defined data structures.

+It is somewhat close to Python [pandas](https://pandas.pydata.org/), except it is intended for the use with Java and other JVM languages.

 ## Project Links

 * [Getting Started](https://nhl.github.io/dflib-docs/#_getting_started_with_dflib)